the-other-mariana/the-other-mariana.github.io/_posts/2023-02-22-metamerism.markdown

 Z = \delta \lambda \sum_{\lambda = \lambda_{red}}^{\lambda_{violet}} \bar{z_{\lambda}} \cdot P(\lambda).
 $$

 For most purposes sampling wavelength bands 5 or 10 nm apart is adequate, (CIE 1971) and (CIE 1986) provide color matching tables with 1 nm resolution.
-The table `cie_colour_match` in the program gives the CIE colour matching functions every 5 nm.
+The table `cieColorMatch` in the program gives the CIE colour matching functions every 5 nm.

 The CIE **Y** value is a measure of perceived luminosity of the light source.
 In rendering, we are usually interested in relative luminosities so we can ignore absolute values of Y and simply scale luminosities between min and max brightness.
 The X and Z components give the colour or chromaticity of the spectrum.
 Since the perceived colour depends (again, with the usual simplifications) only upon the relative magnitudes of X, Y, and Z, we define its chromaticity coordinates as: